Michael Wigglesworth: Work

 Wigglesworth believed that he was essentially not worthy of believing in God as a result of his depraved humanity.
 When he underwent a series of nocturnal emissions in his early life, he was thereafter convinced of his damnation.
 Through his diaries, he recounts his struggle to remain pure and good, despite continually relapsing into what he viewed as man's natural depravity.

 At one point, Wigglesworth was overcome with a psychosomatic disorder in which he felt he should not preach.
 His confused and disappointed congregation elected to find a replacement for Wigglesworth, an unnamed preacher who went on to embezzle funds from the church.
 Thereafter, Wigglesworth was reinstated and encouraged to take up preaching again.

-In his diaries, Wigglesworth expresses an overwhelming sense of inferiority.
-First with his refusal to accept the presidency of Harvard due to his lack of self-confidence, and again when he married his cousin because, he claims, he is not good enough to find another woman.
+In his diaries, Wigglesworth expressed an overwhelming sense of inferiority, shown in his refusal to accept the presidency of Harvard due to lack of self-confidence, and again when he married his cousin because, he claimed he was not good enough to find another woman.

 Wigglesworth was plagued by his attraction to his male students, many of whom were his close contemporaries in age.
 The passages in his diary about these attractions are written in a secret code, allowing him to be explicit about his feelings and his fears.

 On April 5, 1653, Wigglesworth wrote, "I find my spirit so exceedingly carried with love to my pupils that I can't tell how to take up my rest in God."
 On July 4, 1653, he struggled with "filthy lust" inspired by "my fond affection for my students while in their presence."
 Wigglesworth married in 1655, but his attraction to men continued.
 The day after his marriage Wigglesworth confessed to his diary: "I feel stirrings and strongly of my former distemper even after the use of marriage --which makes me exceeding afraid."